therealteddy/Archefi86/README.md

 ### HOW TO KNOW IF YOU HAVE EFI32!?
 If your arch installer did'nt boot you into the live installation environment, then there is a high chance that you have an UEFI 32bit, in which case this repo should possibly fix it.

-## Problems ???
+## Problems?
 Just mail me at tedjoshissac@gmail.com

 ## Conclusion
-After cpoing the repository to your arch installer, just boot into it and select Universal or (a menu entry according to your CPU Manufacturer).
+After copying the repository to your arch installer, just boot into it and select Universal or (a menu entry according to your CPU Manufacturer).
 Enjoy! and Take it easy!